Configuration guide for Local SEO

 Business info

 In the Business info tab, you can set up the location of your business.
-This information will be used in the search results and can be used to add blocks with contact information or a map to a page or post on your website.
+This information will be used in the search results and can be used to add contact information or a map to your website.
+If you operate a service-area business, you can set this area under Business info details.

 The number of locations